awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-common-fields.md

 A [path](concepts-input-output-filtering.md) that selects a portion of the state's input to be passed to the state's task for processing\.
 If omitted, it has the value `$` which designates the entire input\.
 For more information, see [Input and Output Processing](concepts-input-output-filtering.md)\)\.

 ** `OutputPath` \(Optional\)**
 A [path](concepts-input-output-filtering.md) that selects a portion of the state's input to be passed to the state's output\.
-If omitted, it has the value `$` which designates the entire input\.
+If omitted, it has the value `$` which designates the entire output\.
 For more information, see [Input and Output Processing](concepts-input-output-filtering.md)\.